 Furthermore, let \( \sigma_{0}^{2}(m)=\inf_{h_{*}\in \mathcal{H}}\sigma_{0}^{2}(m, h_{*}) \), we have \begin{lemma} Given Conditions~\ref{cond:c11}--\ref{cond:c15}, Assumption~\ref{assump:kernel_assumption} and Assumption~\ref{assump:density_assumption}, the nonlinear autoregression process~\eqref{eq:general_nonlinear_time_series} has underlying lag order \( m_{0} \) and \( m_{0}\in \left \{ 1,\ldots,M \right \} \), then we have \begin{enumerate}[label={(\alph*)}] \item \( \sigma_{0}^{2}(m_{0})\rightarrow 0 \), a.e., \item For \( 1\leq m< m_{0} \), there exists real positive constant \( c_{m}>0 \) such that

 \item For \( m_{0}< m\leq M \), \( \exists\ c_{0}>0\ s.t. \) \( \hat{\sigma}^{2}(m_{0})-c_{0}\geq 0 \), a.s.\ and

 \end{enumerate} \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:bic_consistency}] This proof employs the same techniques used in Lemma 1, Lemma 2 and Theorem 3 in~\citet{vieuOrderChoiceNonlinear1995}.
 It can be regarded as a special case of~\citet{vieuOrderChoiceNonlinear1995} except the upper bound \( M \).
-Give \( m \), \( n=N-m \), the average square predict error of nonlinear autoregression is defined as
+Given \( m \), \( n=N-m \), the average square predicted error of nonlinear autoregression is defined as

 Under Assumptions~\ref{assump:kernel_assumption} and~\ref{assump:density_assumption}, we can rewrite the average square predict error~\citep[e.g.,][83--85]{liNonparametricEconometricsTheory2007} as

 where \( \alpha_{1m} \) and \( \alpha_{2m} \) are constant.
 We can easily obtain the optimal bandwidth if we minimize the first two leading terms in equation~\eqref{eq:sigma_m_h_order}, denoted as